PSU-HRC/InMoov-VR-Unity-Control/README.md

 1. [Install Arduino](https://www.arduino.cc/en/software/)
 2. Clone the Arduino file called "UnityVRControlCode" in the [Arduino](https://github.com/PSU-HRC/Arduino) repository, like before (The other files are not needed as they are for manual controls)
 3. Open the file
+4. In general when you plug in the board the app will automatically select the correct one, but if not, you can manual select it in the drop down.
+5. If its the first time or any changes were made to the code, verify the code using the check mark, and the arrow next to it will compile it and then upload it to the board.

 #### Open the Project in Unity
 1. In the UnityHub Add dropdown, choose "Add project from disk".